PEARL OF THE ORIENT

-Day 1: Ho Chi Minh City – My Tho – Cai Be
+Day 1: Saigon – My Tho – Cai Be

 Day 2: Cai Be – Sa Dec – Tan Chau

-Everyday, our journey starts with an invigorating Tai Chi lesson on the Sundeck just as the sun begins its gentle glow.
-Coffee and tea awaits the early bird.
+Everyday, we offer to our guests an invigorating Tai Chi class on the sun deck.
+Set in your day like many local people do around Asia just as the sun begins its gentle glow.

 Day 3: Tan Chau – Border crossing – Phnom Penh